Parkwood Drive, Hemel Hempstead, HP1 2LD

 The New Triage System

-Our new triage system will be focusing on urgent symptoms.
+Our new triage system will be focusing on all type of symptoms.
 Patients can still book routine telephone call-backs or face-to-face appointments in the usual way via reception.
 When you call the surgery for an urgent issue, our receptionist team will ask for your cooperation in answering a few pre-set questions about your condition.
 Patients can be reassured that all Parkwood Surgery staff have full training in patient confidentiality.
 The triage doctor will then review this information and decide on an appropriate course of action, within a clinically appropriate timeframe.
 Patients will be contacted primarily by text message or otherwise by phone on the same morning or afternoon with the doctor’s decision.

 This system has been successfully tried and tested in practices across Hertfordshire and we are confident will work well for both our patients and clinicians.
 If you wish to watch a demonstration video then please click on the link – Patient Triage Tutorial